 Learn how to become recognized by the Arbor Day Foundation as a Tree Campus.
 The program encourages schools and educators to create purposeful opportunities for students to interact with trees.

-Youth FOrest Council
+Youth Forest Council

 The City of Austin’s Youth Forest Council is an immersive, year long paid internship connecting young people (ages 16-20) in Austin to careers in natural resources and public service.